 As long as you are taking in sufficient carbs, this is the metabolic pathway that the body will use to meet its energy needs.

-The keto diet seeks to force the body to switch from this metabolic pathway, to one that does not burn carbs for fuel.
+The keto diet words by forcing your body to switch from the glucose using metabolic pathway, to one that does not burn carbs for fuel.
 The aim is to trigger the alternative pathway which is to burn fat for fuel.

 The keto diet achieves this by restricting the amount of carbs consumed each day to 20g net carbs, which is not enough to meet your daily energy needs.

 The switch to fat burning is normally complete within 2 – 4 days at this level of carb consumption.